dataiku/dss-plugin-nlp-analysis/README.md

 - Tag documents matching keywords within a corpus of text documents, for 59 languages.

 Note that languages are defined as per the ISO 639-1 standard with 2-letter codes.
+## How to set up
+### Ontology tagging
+Right after installing the plugin, you will need to build its code environment.
+Note that Python version 3.6 or 3.7 is required.
 ## How to use
 ### Ontology tagging
 This recipe assign tags to text documents.
 To assign tags to a corpus of documents, you will need two input datasets: